By Ed Han

 And lo and behold: while searching a former employer, there’s Bob or Sue, with whom you used to have those water cooler conversations.
 So you look at their profiles: yup, right employer at the right times.

-I mean, you could certainly customize your LinkedIn invitation to connect -- but that isn’t always reliably possible if you’re accessing the site through a mobile app, and that assumes that people can see and are reading those messages.
+I mean, you should certainly customize your LinkedIn invitation to connect -- but that isn’t always reliably possible if you’re accessing the site through a mobile app, and that assumes that people can see and are reading those messages.

 There is, however, an option a whole lot less ambiguous than text -- which they will only be able to see when they choose to read the invitation if they don’t simply accept/decline anyway.

 The truth is that people don’t connect with data.
 We connect with people.

 After all, no one says, “I never forget a data point.”
 But, many do say “I never forget a face.”

 We may not recall the name, but that flash of recognition rarely fails us.
 Recognizing faces has been so important over the course of human history that the fusiform gyrus of the brain formed expressly to do it.